Jetty Rae: Can't Curse the Free (2017)

 Released on February 17, 2017, with a running time of about 39 minutes.
 The album was produced by Grammy award-winning producer Mitch Dane, with musical accompaniment including many of the members from the band Jars of Clay.
 It was recorded at Sputnik Sound where demoing, pre-production and tracking were completed in 3 weeks.
 The album was mastered by Chris Athens, Published by Jetty Rae LLC and distributed by Tone Tree Music.
 3 singles from this album were released prior to the full album release: Queen of the Universe; Can't Curse the Free; Take me to the Mountain.

 Musically, the album has been described as "more rock and western than some of [her] previous releases" and "americana, blues, country, folk, pop, southern rock, and soul".
 Rae herself describes the album "victorious" in theme and biographical in content (a contrast to her previously autobiographical projects).
 Reviewers point to her nomadic lifestyle as influential in the album subject matter.
 Rae herself differentiates this album from her previous by saying "[...] following my own grief and processing that with Climbing Clouds, this album is on where I tell other peoples' stories."
-She also cites the inspriation for the title track "Can't Curse the Free" as a prompt from her brother asking her to create a song for a girl who's cursed.
+She also cites the inspiration for the title track "Can't Curse the Free" as a prompt from her brother asking her to create a song for a girl who's cursed.

 The album received positive attention across online media distribution platforms, including iTunes.